-Services like BillXperts.com and similar services like BillFixers.com and BillCutterz.com employ experts to negotiate lower bills for their customers.
-These companies boast 95 percent success rates of lowering customers' cell phone bills by an average of 25 to 35 percent, which amounts to hundreds of dollars saved annually.
+Services like BillXperts.com and similar services like BillFixers.com, BillCutterz.com, BillShark and EZ Save employ experts to negotiate lower bills for their customers.
+These companies boast up to 95 percent success rates of lowering customers' cell phone bills by an average of 25 to 35 percent, which amounts to hundreds of dollars saved annually.

 |Phone Insurance: Worth it or waste of money?|

 However, those that go it alone don't always fare so well.